Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 There was a Giving involved as well, but that part was especially sacred and Singer did not want it recorded.
 It was a shame—that would really have helped with the sell.

 "This is the Ten’Gewek rite of manhood," Daniel explained.
 "Julian took it.
 There were some negotiated changes for his safety, but as far as Yan’s tribe is concerned, he’s one of their own now.
-It needs to be said, before anyone asks…it was made very clear to all of us this was going to happen somehow, somewhen, someway.
-Yan can be…persuasive."
+It needs to be said, before anyone asks... it was made very clear to all of us this was going to happen somehow, somewhen, someway.
+Yan can be... persuasive."

 "This," he added as the firelit scene faded out to green-tinged night camera shaky cam footage, "was four days later."

 Allison’s voice. *"Daniel!
 Daniel!
 Up!
 Now!"*

-*"I’m up, I just… what’s going on?"*
+*"I’m up, I just... what’s going on?"*

 *"Raid.
 Get to the ship."*